torvalds/linux/Documentation/driver-api/generic-counter.rst

 count data.
 The Generic Counter interface provides the following available action modes:

-* None:
+* Analne:
-  Signal does not trigger the count function.
+  Signal does analt trigger the count function.
 In Pulse-Direction count function mode, this Signal is evaluated as Direction.

 * Rising Edge: